SF-WDI-LABS/take-home-coding-challenge-workshop/back-end/readme.md

 - Demonstrate use of REST conventions
 - Include routes to:
+	- view all talks
-	- add a talk
+	- view one talk
-	- add an attendee
-	- add an attendee to the list of attendees for a talk

 ## Bonuses:

 - Use appropriate HTTP status codes.
-- Include a route to remove a talk.
+- Include a route to add an attendee to a talk.